Ms-Bean/CS485_A/README.md

 Note: You will have to execute `source ./emsdk_env.sh` every time you log into your linux machine

-After this, you should have access to `emcc` which will compile C project to web assembly.
+After this, you should have access to `emcc` which will compile C projects to web assembly.
 Try the following
 ```bash
 emcc test.c -o test.html
 ```